ocean-ds/ocean-web/CONTRIBUTING.md

 - `yarn cm` will guide you adhering to a commit convention.
 - There's a [vscode extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) to help you.
-- Use the present tense ("add xyz" not "added xyz")
+- Use the present tense ("add xyz" not "added xyz").
-- Use the imperative mood ("move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("move cursor to..." not "Moves cursor to...").

 ### Code Formatting